 Children and divorce: Helping kids after a breakup

 Divorce is between adults — but the breakup of a marriage can have profound effects on children, too.
-Here's help presenting a united front to your child.By Mayo Clinic Staff
+Work with your spouse to ease the adjustment for everyone.By Mayo Clinic Staff

 Divorce is stressful for the entire family.
 Your child might feel as if his or her world has turned upside down.
 But you can ease your child's adjustment by interacting responsibly with your spouse.
 Consider these practical tips for children and divorce.

 Sit down with your child and, along with your spouse, explain that you are getting a divorce.
 Speak honestly and simply, but skip the ugly details.
 Admit that the experience will be sad.